hamza512b/typoitory/README.md

 # Typoitory a writing speed test.
-The words of the dicationary file are from this [repo](https://github.com/first20hours/google-10000-english)
+To run the application open the command line in the repos directory and then run `./typoitory`

-The code is under MIT license.
+The words in the dicationary file are from this [repo](https://github.com/first20hours/google-10000-english)